cohure/CHR2024-website/content/_index.md

 approaches to the humanities.

 The 2024 edition of the Computational Humanities Research conference will take place on **December 4-6, 2024** at Aarhus University, Denmark.
-Expect more details about CHR2024 soon!
+Check out the [Announcements](/announcements) for the latest conference updates, and get practical information about the location on the [Venue](/venue) page.

 ### Keynote Speakers